resi-labs-ai/resi/README.md

 Real estate data is the lifeblood of a $45 trillion industry, yet it's trapped behind three critical barriers:

-**1. Prohibitive Pricing**: Base-level access to comprehensive real estate databases with high costs $250K+ per year per customer.
+**1. Prohibitive Pricing**: Base-level access to comprehensive real estate databases come with unjustifiable costs to the tune of $250K+ per year per customer.

-**2. Data Fragmentation**: Critical property information is scattered across thousands of county assessors, MLS systems, and proprietary databases, requiring separate expensive contracts for each source.
+**2. Data Fragmentation**: Critical property information is scattered across thousands of county assessors, MLS systems, and tens of proprietary databases, requiring separate expensive contracts for each source.

 **3. Restrictive Terms**: Data providers use licensing terms that prevent AI companies like ChatGPT, Claude, and Grok from training on this data, protecting monopolistic moats while stifling innovation.